-The creation of a center dedicated to undocumented students at DePaul is just getting underway for the upcoming school year.
-The university has already successfully created a center to serve African-American students and has stated their intention to create similar spaces for the Latinx and LGBTQ students.
+The creation of a center dedicated to undocumented students at DePaul is just getting underway for the upcoming 2017-2018 school year.
+The university has already successfully created a center to serve African-American students and has stated their intention to create similar spaces for the Latinx, LGBTQA, and Asian Pacific Islander Desi American students.

-The multicultural offices discussed where a space for undocumented students would fall under these three separate centers.
+The Office of Multicultural Student Success (OMSS) discussed where a space for undocumented students would fall under these three separate centers.
 Gene Zdziarski, vice president of student affairs, is working with a group comprised of staff from Student Affairs, Finance and Financial Aid to develop the implementation process.

-“The Office of Student Affairs intends to identify someone as an undocumented student resource person, as well as create the scholarship program that is being funded through the SGA referendum,” Carol Hughes, university spokeswoman, said.
+“The Office of Student Affairs intends to identify someone as an undocumented student resource person, as well as create the scholarship program that is being funded through the SGA referendum,” said Carol Hughes, university spokeswoman.

 The purpose for this new center is to bring resources to benefit our undocumented students at DePaul and allow them to be able to have the support needed.

 “They are in the process of forming a working group on this, but there is not much new information to share at this time,” Hughes said.

 In addition to the campus asylum and immigration law clinic for students and their families, having an outlet for undocumented students to turn to can potentially be a great opportunity for the university to continue to showcase their support towards undocumented students.
 But under a Trump administration, even though Chicago is considered a sanctuary city, are the risks too high to provide a space where DePaul is essentially singling out its undocumented students?